dropwizard/dropwizard/docs/source/manual/configuration.rst

 validationQuery                 SELECT 1                 The SQL query that will be used to validate connections from
                                                          this pool before returning them to the caller or pool.
-                                                         If specified, this query does not have to return any data, it just can't throw a SQLException.
+                                                         If specified, this query does not have to return any data, it just can't throw a SQLException.( FireBird will throw exception unless validationQuery set to **select 1 from rdb$database**)

 validationQueryTimeout          none                     The timeout before a connection validation queries fail.